 The problem with your telehealth workflow management

 You’re likely tired of doing busy work to help patients—a problem facing many providers—but there is a solution, and it’s a very simple solution: automation.
-Automation makes your work easier, faster, smoother, and more effective.
+Automation makes your work easier, faster, and smoother.
 Automation creates simplicity—and simplicity is the key to powerful telehealth.

-Telehealth workflows are, by definition, the processes and tasks performed by medical professionals remotely.
+Telehealth workflows are the processes and tasks performed by medical professionals remotely.
 Telephone nurses, medical assistants, operations managers, call center agents, and other telehealth employees all have role-dependent workflows, but because healthcare is a team sport, workflows between different departments are interdependent.
 A workflow flaw in one department reverberates to other areas, and eventually hurts your entire organization.